attainu/backend-project-Atul-kumar-AU16/README.md

 # WORKING TOGETHER

-- • ANJALI
+- • ATUL KUMAR
-- • ANUJ TIWARI
+- • ADITYA SHARMA
-- BATCH: CVRAMAN
+- BATCH: SUBRAMANYAN

+HOW TO START THE PROJECT:-
+- INSTALL npm i
+- run "node server.js" in terminal
+-

 **_ THANK YOU_**